tyelford/bigButton/README.md

 Android Application

-Simple one activity application that querys a QOTD server and displays a quote to the use
+Simple one activity application that querys a QOTD server and displays a quote to the user